-Psychologist interns are individuals registered with the Board of Psychology as "Registered Psychologists" or "Registered Psychological Assistants" that possess an earned doctorate degree in psychology or educational psychology, or in education with specialization in counseling psychology or educational psychology.
+- a.
+Registered Psychologists and Psychological Assistants: - Psychologist interns are individuals registered with the Board of Psychology as "Registered Psychologists" or "Registered Psychological Assistants" that possess an earned doctorate degree in psychology or educational psychology, or in education with specialization in counseling psychology or educational psychology.
 These interns must obtain supervised post-doctoral clinical hours towards licensure as a psychologist.
-The waiver for Registered Psychologists or Psychological Assistants is issued by DHCS and is granted up to five years from the initial date of registration with the Department.
-The waiver allows these staff to function as an LPHA while acquiring experience towards clinical licensure.
-Please see the Waiver Policy and Procedures in the QA Manual for further instructions.
+The waiver for Registered Psychologists or Psychological Assistants is issued by DMH and is granted up to five years from the initial date of registration with the Department.
+The waiver allows these staff to function as an LPHA while acquiring experience towards clinical licensure. - b.
+Registered Marriage Family Therapist Interns and Associate Social Workers: Registered Marriage Family Therapist Interns (MFT Intern) and Associate Social Workers (ASW) are individuals registered with the Board of Behavioral Sciences in order to obtain supervised clinical hours and acquire clinical experience towards licensure as a Marriage Family Therapist and Licensed Clinical Social Worker, respectively.
+The oversight of Registered Marriage Family Therapist-Interns and Associate Social Workers is monitored by the hiring provider.

-Note: Registered Psychologist/Psychological Assistants are granted waiver by DHCS.
-Registered MFT & PCC Interns and ASWs are over seen and monitored by the hiring provider and the BBSE.
+Note: Registered Psychologist/Psychological Assistants are granted waiver by DMH.
+Registered MFT Interns and ASWs are oversighted and monitored by the hiring provider.